-This test will take place on February 15th in class, and will consist of multiple-choice questions and short answer questions on the material covered in Lectures 1-5.
+This test will take place on February 12th in class, and will consist of multiple-choice questions and short answer questions on the material covered in Lectures 1-5.

-Many of the questions will require the application of the knowledge gained in the first 5 weeks of the lecture series.
+Please note that many of the questions will require the application of the knowledge gained in the first 5 weeks of the lecture series.
 Thus, rote memorization of lectures and readings will not guarantee you a high mark.